huangc909/teachers-planner/README.md

 ## Unsolved Problems that will be resolved in Version 1.1
 - List will appear when clicking on previous day, then next day, then back on previous day.
 This bug will be fixed so that going through the dates will run smoothly.

 ## Unsolved Problems that will be resolved in Version 1.2
 - Previous and next days can only be viewed for a specific month in Version 1, but in Version 1.2 users will be able to keep clicking the previous and next day buttons for all months
 - Current to-do list no matter which school year is selected will display this school year's dates, but this will be fixed in Version 1.2.
 - Loading of school year takes a few seconds.
 Version 1.2 will have a "Loading..." text for those few seconds.

+## Upcoming Release Features for Version 1.3
+- A more stylized theme and layout

 ## Upcoming Release Features for Version 2
 - Users will be able to edit school year and task information.
 - Users will be able to add a class to a specific task.
-- Users will be able to upload, save, and view student work images to a specific class.
+- Users will be able to upload, view, and delete student work images from a specific class.
-- A more stylized theme and layout

 ## Version Release Dates
 - MVP: May 18, 2021 - May 24, 2021
 - Version 1.1: May 28, 2021
 - Version 1.2: June 3, 2021
-- Version 2: (Currently in Development)
+- Version 1.3: (Currently in Development)